 Livestream Studio customers can add a live webcam source from another location into their Studio production.
 This is called Live Interview.

 The moderator URL can be given to someone who can choose between different interview guest sources.
-The moderator’s camera will not be shown, but will be able to hear audio from all connected interviewees.
+The moderator’s camera will not be shown but they will be able to hear audio from all connected interviewees.

 The moderator is also connected to the chat to help communicate with all interview guests and the producer.

-When a guest has joined the Interview, they will see his/her camera feed, but will also see that he/she is connected and have access to the internal chat.
+When a guest has joined the Interview, they will see their camera feed, a Connected notification, and have access to the internal chat.

 In Livestream Studio you will see this chat as well, allowing you to communicate with the guest.